-Important characteristics of constitution of India
+Important characteristics of Indian constitution

 1. Biggest Constitution

 Generally, the form of constitution is small.
 Only main points are mentioned in it and the rest is left for the Interpretation.
 But, the constitution of India is an exception.
 The form of the constitution of India is neither small nor very big.
-It contains all the necessary points in it.
+Indian Constitution contains all the necessary points in it.

-The original form of constitution consists of 22 Chapters, 395 Articles and 9 schedules.
+The original form of Indian constitution consists of 22 Chapters, 395 Articles and 9 schedules.
 Later these has been increased along with the amendments.

 The constitution of India is biggest and detailed Constitution of the world.
 Critics describe is as “Heaven of Lawyers”.